Atroshonok/RCShopModular/README.txt

     jdbc.username = root
     jdbc.password = golfik3
  **************************************************************************************************
   Here rcshop_db is a name of the database.
 You should specify your database name (in the case if you have used your name of database).

+  Open the \RCShopModular\DAO\src\test\resources\database-test.properties file and change the database settings.
+  You need to change the username, password and url values as you could see above.

   Now you need to register a user in the tomcat-users.xml file (you can find this file in a folder conf of Tomcat server):
  **************************************************************************************************
 	 <tomcat-users>